Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ### Exercises: Level 2

 1. Linear equation is calculated as follows: _ax + by + c = 0_.
 Write a function which calculates value of a linear equation, _solveLinEquation_.
 1. Quadratic equation is calculated as follows: _ax2 + bx + c = 0_.
-Write a function which calculates value or values of a quadratic equation, _solveQuadEquation_.
+Write a function that calculates the value or values of a quadratic equation, _solveQuadEquation_.

     ```js
     console.log(solveQuadratic()) // {0}